 IMPORTANT: If you have a flow sensor installed with Alert - Auto suspend for high flow configured, the system will shut down after the FIRST CYCLE if using this feature.

 - Cycle Time is the maximum number of minutes for which the zone can run at a time.

 - Soak Time is the minimum time between zone watering to allow water to soak into the soil.

-To test Cycle and Soak, you will need to have a scheduled run for automatic because running a zone manually from the app does not allow Cycle and Soak to take effect.
+To test Cycle and Soak, you will need to have an automatic cycle scheduled since running a zone manually from the app does not allow Cycle and Soak to take effect.